vishal-zx/vishal-zx/README.md

 ### Welcome to my little </Code World>!
 Hey!
 Myself Vishal Gupta.
-I'm currently a Sophomore Undergrad from <a href="www.lnmiit.ac.in">The LNMIIT</a>, Jaipur.
+I'm currently a Sophomore Undergrad from <a href="https://www.lnmiit.ac.in" target="_blank">The LNMIIT</a>, Jaipur.
 I'm a Competitive Programmer enhancing my DSA skills.
 I also love to do frontend development with HTML, CSS  & backend with Django framework sometimes.

 Competitive Profile: